 (2) An officer has, in respect of a matter arising in relation to an applicable provision of this jurisdiction, the functions and powers conferred or expressed to be conferred on him or her under the applicable provisions of this jurisdiction.

-[Section 28A inserted by No. 21 of 2001 s.
+[Section 28A inserted: No. 21 of 2001 s.
 7.]

 28B.
 Validation of actions of inspectors and analysts